What is an Advanced LBO Modeling Test?

 Pre-Dilution Equity: Because there was no rollover equity and the existing management was replaced, the sponsor ownership is 100%.
 This includes both the equity contributions of the Lead Sponsor and WSPCP.

 Since there’s a 5% option pool, divide the pre-dilution ownership by 105% to arrive at a post-dilution ownership of 95.2% for the sponsors.

 There are two approaches to calculating the value to management from options.

 Approach #1: Percentage of Full Exit Value

 Most LBO Model Tests will assume the option pool is fully executed, so to determine how much value goes to management you would just multiply the entire exit equity value by the post-dilution management ownership for each year in the calculation of the return.

-Let’s say there is only one sponsor and the post-dilution sponsor ownership percentage is 90.9% (i.e. the management rollover and options pool equates to 10%).
-The exit equity value attributable to the sponsor would be calculated by multiplying the total exit equity value by 90.9%, and the amount that goes toward the management team is calculating by multiplying the total exit equity value by 9.1%.
+Let’s say there is only one sponsor, and the post-dilution sponsor ownership percentage is 90.9% (i.e. the management rollover and options pool equates to 10%).
+The exit equity value attributable to the sponsor would be calculated by multiplying the total exit equity value by 90.9%, and the amount that goes toward the management team is calculated by multiplying the total exit equity value by 9.1%.
 This is the simplest method, and also the common type seen in Basic and Standard LBO Model Tests.